Polyamory: 2018–present

 Polyamory was the subject of the 2018 Louis Theroux documentary Love Without Limits, where Theroux travels to Portland, Oregon, to meet a number of people engaged in polyamorous relationships.
 Also in 2018, 195 Lewis, a web series about a black lesbian couple dealing with their relationship being newly polyamorous, received the Breakthrough Series – Short Form award from the Gotham Awards.
 The series premiered in 2017 and ran for five episodes.
 The same year, the comic Open Earth premiered.
 The comic is set in the future and monogamous relationships are seen as outdated to all the young people on board the space station, all of whom are polyamorous.
 Author Sarah Mirk said that she wanted to write a story where "open relationships can be really positive and wonderful" and said that it is realistic to believe that people would "explore multiple relationships".

 Trigonometry is an eight-part BBC TV drama series which started on March 15, 2020, and is about an existing couple being joined by a third person and forming a polyamorous relationship.
 The BBC said that Trigonometry is "A love story about three people who are made for each other."
 In July 2021, Australian soap opera Neighbours explored polyamory with three of its main characters.
 Actress Jacinta Stapleton was proud to be involved in the story arc, stating: "I think we should always try to reflect real intimate relationships in our society.
 Polyamory certainly is a part of that.
 The more we represent the beautifully diverse nature and uniqueness of humans, the more people will feel accepted and seen."

+In May 2020, ND Stevenson, showrunner of She-Ra and the Princesses of Power confirmed the relationship between Kyle and Rogelio, and added that in his mind, Lonnie is also part of it, implying a possible polyamorous throuple.

+Couple to Throuple is an American reality television show that premiered in 2024 and involves romantic couples experimenting with polyamory.

+Riverdale is an American television series based on the characters of Archie Comics.
+In August 2023, the finale aired, revealing that Archie, Betty, Veronica and Jughead were in a polycule during their senior year of high school.